Hillary Clinton runs to Puerto Rico, not the White House

 Penn was once a top strategist for Clinton's 2008 presidential bid, but was banished years ago from her inner orbit after being saddled with much of the blame for her loss.
 He was not invited back to her 2016 campaign.

-More recently, Penn has since become a vocal defender of President Donald Trump in the ongoing Russia probe, and promoter of some of the questionable criticism Trump lodges at Clinton during the 2016 campaign.
+More recently, Penn has become a vocal defender of President Donald Trump in the ongoing Russia probe, and a promoter of some of the questionable criticism Trump lodged at Clinton during the 2016 campaign.

 Conservative media outlets like Fox News, which continue to cover Clinton closely, have also given oxygen to the renewed 2020 speculation, with some Clinton allies seeing her as too useful of a villain for them to give up.